wifi96h/new/CCTC/SEC/lesson-4-xss_sg.md

 _There are various objects that are accessible and controllable by javascript that make XSS valuable to an attacker:_

-- **Capturing Cookies** : the document.cookie object contains a string of all the cookies for the currently loaded webpage.
+- **Capturing Cookies** : the `document.cookie` object contains a string of all the cookies for the currently loaded webpage.
 If an attacker can exfiltrate this object to a remote server, he or she may be able to masquerade as the victim.
 - **Capturing Keystrokes** : javascript allows for binding to keydown and keyup actions in order to log every keystroke that is pressed.
 - **Capturing sensitive data** : Essentially anything on the page itself can be captured, such as credit card information, passwords, or other private information.
-An attacker can access the entire HTML source of the page in its current state with document.body.innerHTML.
+An attacker can access the entire HTML source of the page in its current state with `document.body.innerHTML`.

 Once an attacker has valuable information, he or she has to then exfiltrate the data to some external website or listener so it can be recovered.
 There are many ways to do this.
 A simple way